open-publishing/openpublishing_wordpress_plugin/readme.md

   1. Go to Elementor <a href="/wp-admin/edit.php?post_type=elementor_library">page</a>
   2. Create new template, remember a template id (you can see it in the edit url)
-  3. You can easaly style your template by means of Elementor
+  3. You can easily style your template by means of Elementor

 * Using WordPress posts: